UK Fulbright Commission: Funding and administration

-The US-UK Commission is funded partially by the US State Department and UK government through BIS.
-They get additional support from individual and institutional partners.
-Fulbright is governed by a Board of Commissioners that includes representatives nominated by the US and UK governments.
-Work is carried out by ten full-time staff and participants in their internship programme.
+The US-UK Commission is partially funded by the US State Department and the UK government through BIS.
+Additional support is provided by individual and institutional partners.
+Fulbright is governed by a Board of Commissioners made up of representatives nominated by the US and UK governments.
+Work is carried out by ten full-time staff and participants in their internship program.
 The Fulbright-Hays Act of 1961 states that the Bureau of Educational and Cultural Affairs (ECA) administers the global Fulbright Program under policy guidelines set by the J. William Fulbright Foreign Scholarship Board (FSB).
-ECA does this with assistance of bi-national commissions and foundations, U.S. embassies, and cooperating agencies in the United States, such as the Institute of International Education (IIE) and Council for International Exchange of Scholars.
+ECA does this with the assistance of bi-national commissions and foundations, U.S. embassies, and cooperating agencies in the United States, such as the Institute of International Education (IIE) and Council for International Exchange of Scholars.

 Alumni

 The British Fulbright Scholars Association (BFSA) is the alumni association for British Fulbright Scholars.
-The BFSA is a private, non-profit organisation that promotes transatlantic relationships and international understanding through its network of Fulbright scholars.
+The BFSA is a private, non-profit organization that promotes transatlantic relationships and international understanding through its network of Fulbright scholars.
 US-UK Fulbright alumni are also invited to join the State Alumni and Fulbright Association networks.

 According to the Fulbright website, the following individuals are notable alumni of the scholarship program: